Kodak: Digital cameras

 The Kodak DCS series of digital single-lens reflex cameras and digital camera backs were released by Kodak in the 1990s and 2000s, and discontinued in 2005.
 They were based on existing 35mm film SLRs from Nikon and Canon.
 In 2003, the Kodak EasyShare series was launched.
 Kodak extensively studied customer behavior, finding that women in particular enjoyed taking digital photos but were frustrated by the difficulty in moving them to their computers.
 Kodak attempted to fill this niche with a wide range of products, which made it easy to share photos via PCs.
-One of their key innovations was a printer dock, which allowed consumers to insert their cameras into a compact device and print photos with the press of a button.
+One of its key innovations was a printer dock, which allowed consumers to insert their cameras into a compact device and print photos with the press of a button.
 In April 2006, Kodak introduced the Kodak EasyShare V610, at that time the world's smallest 10× (38–380 mm) optical zoom camera at less than 2.5 cm (an inch) thick.

 Many of Kodak's early compact digital cameras were designed and built by Chinon Industries, a Japanese camera manufacturer.
 In 2004, Kodak Japan acquired Chinon and many of its engineers and designers joined Kodak Japan.
 In July 2006, Kodak announced that Flextronics would manufacture and help design its digital cameras.